10th Minnesota Infantry Regiment

 Mankato hanging monument erected for 50th anniversary and removed in 1971.

 The 10th Minnesota Infantry Regiment was a Minnesota USV infantry regiment that served in the Union Army during the American Civil War.

 Service

+The 10th Minnesota Infantry Regiment was recruited into Federal service at Garden City, Winnebago Agency, Fort Snelling and St. Paul, Minnesota, between August 12 and November 15, 1862.

+Original Organization of Regiment in 1862.